Tage Thompson Game Preview: Sabres vs. Flyers

 Thompson Stats vs. the Flyers

-- The Flyers are 16th in goals allowed, conceding 28 total goals (3.1 per game) in the league.
+- On the defensive side, the Flyers are conceding 33 total goals (3.3 per game) which ranks 24th in the league.

 |2023-2024 Season